 - Slowly mix egg/water mixture into flour

-- Leave bowl, loosely covered and let sit for 30 Minutes
+- Add dough to loosely covered bowl and let sit in fridge for 30 Minutes

 - Knead for additional minute and should be a smooth ball at this point